datairahub/politicsdb-api/README.md

 ### Enrich senators data using profile open data xml files

 Enrich spanish senators data using each senator open data xml file (only a few have it).
-The following data are obtained:
+The following data is fetched:

 ```
 Person